How to Choose the Right Medical Malpractice Lawyer for Your Claim

-Even though recommendations are a helpful tool, make sure you still meet with the attorney before hiring them to form your own opinion about whether they are well-matched to your case.
+Even though recommendations are a helpful tool, make sure you still meet with the attorney before hiring them to form your own opinion about whether they are well-matched to your medical malpractice case.

 Once you have narrowed down your selection to some of the top medical malpractice attorneys, schedule a meeting to discuss their previous experience and your case details.
 Most firms offer a free consultation to discuss your case and if it would be possible to represent you.

 Before your meeting, collect all the relevant information for your claim like your medical records.
-Also, have proof of the injuries or death on hand so you can provide accurate information.
+Also, have proof of the injuries, medical error, or death on hand so you can provide accurate information.

 During your meeting, it is important to have an open dialogue with your potential medical malpractice lawyer to sow them the medical staff or individual did not provide a specific standard of care.
 Make sure you give them all the necessary information so they are knowledgeable about your specific situation and can make an informed decision about your representation.
-Ask them if they have had any previous experiences with Medical Malpractice cases and what the results were.
-If the specific claim you are opening ended in death, ask if they have experience with Medical Malpractice claims ending in death.
-These cases tend to be a bit more difficult since the key witness is unable to testify.
+Ask them if they have had any previous experience with Medical Malpractice cases and what the results were.
+If the specific medical error claim you are opening ended in death, ask if they have experience with Medical Malpractice claims ending in death.
+These cases tend to be a bit more difficult since the key expert witness is unable to testify.

 Additionally, ask what percentage of that firm’s cases involve Medical Malpractice.
 If it is only a small percentage, they may be lacking enough experience to take your case head on.
 Also, confirm whether there is a staff member present who is qualified to understand complex medical bills and healthcare documents that lead to the medical mistake.

 Consider Your State’s Medical Malpractice laws

-Each state has its own rules and limitations that apply when it comes to filing a Medical Malpractice claim against an organization, hospital or individual.
+Each state has its own rules and limitations that apply when it comes to filing a Medical Malpractice claim against an organization, hospital, insurance companies, or individual.
 For example, in Michigan, the statute of limitations is two years.
-So, you need to start looking for an attorney shortly after the injury or death occurs.
+So, you need to start looking for a personal injury trial lawyer shortly after the injury or death occurs.